Wrapped Velas Reaches Market Cap of $50.22 Million (WVLX)

-Wrapped Velas (WVLX) traded flat against the dollar during the 1 day period ending at 16:00 PM E.T. on June 21st.
-Over the last seven days, Wrapped Velas has traded flat against the dollar.
-Wrapped Velas has a total market capitalization of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
-One Wrapped Velas coin can currently be bought for $0.0220 or 0.00000079 BTC on popular exchanges.
+Wrapped Velas (WVLX) traded flat against the US dollar during the 24-hour period ending at 20:00 PM E.T. on June 22nd.
+Over the last seven days, Wrapped Velas has traded flat against the US dollar.
+One Wrapped Velas coin can currently be purchased for about $0.0220 or 0.00000079 BTC on cryptocurrency exchanges.
+Wrapped Velas has a market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.